galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-content/tutorial.md

 ### Metadata

-The tutorial needs to start with some medatada on its top:
+The tutorial needs to start with some metadata on its top:

 - `layout: tutorial_hands_on` (keep the default)
 - `topic_name: training` with the name of the topic